SamuelWestvain/BS-Lang/Readme.md

 MIT License — free to slay, remix, and ship.

-> "Sometimes you gotta go delulu to go Turing complete frfr."
+> "Sometimes you gotta go delulu to go Turing complete byotch."